 (Buy.com (dba Rakuten.com Shopping))Price: $79.95

-The Vivitar DR-7000 Ring Flash is brief lightweight and ideal for close up photography.
+The Vivitar DR-7000 Ring Flash is small lightweight and ideal for close up photography.
 It features a 48 LED continuous light source with adjustable brightness.
 This flash will work with most camera lenses with eight included adapters from 49mm to 77mm.
-The power hold back unit can be attached to your cameras hot shoe or it can be mounted on the included stand or a separate tripod / light stand.
-A 2-inch LCD screen displays battery power light harvest power and flash mode.
+The power management unit can be attached to your cameras hot shoe or it can be mounted on the included stand or a separate tripod / light stand.
+A 2-inch LCD screen displays battery power light put out power and flash mode.
 Requires 4x AA batteries (not included).

 (Buy.com (dba Rakuten.com Shopping))Price: $53.99